amogorkon/pypeduct/README.md

 # pypeduct

-pypeduct is a Python library for pipe transformations, inspired by Elixir-style pipelines.
+PypeDuct is a Python 3 library for creating elegant and readable data processing pipelines, heavily inspired by the pipeline operator found in Elixir and Robin Hilliard's genius https://github.com/robinhilliard/pipes.
+It empowers you to chain operations together in a clear and sequential manner using the right-shift operator (`>>`), removing the need for nested function calls, substantially improving code readability and maintainability.

 ## Features

-- Transform functions and methods into pipelines
+- **Pipeline Transformation:** Enables the transformation of functions and methods into seamless pipeline operations using the `>>` operator, which can also be used in a line-by-line manner as a "data processing tower".
-- Support for various Python constructs including lambdas, comprehensions, and more
+- **Versatile Support:** Supports a wide range of Python constructs within pipelines, including regular functions, lambda expressions, classes and more.
-- Exception handling within pipelines
+- **Intermediate Value Capture:** Facilitates capturing intermediate results within pipelines using the walrus operator (`:=`).
+- **Argument Placeholder:** Offers the ellipsis (`...`) as a flexible placeholder for argument insertion in pipeline stages.
+- **Tuple Unpacking:** Provides intelligent tuple unpacking into function arguments by default, with an option to override using the placeholder.
+- **Higher-Order Function Integration:** Seamlessly integrates with built-in higher-order functions like `map`, `filter`, and `reduce`, as well as custom higher-order functions.
+- **Partial Function Application:** Partial function application within pipelines for more flexible and reusable code by default.

 ## Installation

-To install pypeduct, use pip:
+To install pypeduct, simply use pip:

 ```sh
 pip install pypeduct